 It’s summertime, which means we’re all being divvied up into “people who are having a summer romance” and “people who are not having one.”
 To tell you the truth, I always thought summer romances were going to be a bigger deal than they turned out to be.
-Because of movies, TV shows, and books, I thought, come summer, I would be BESIEGED with requests to make out with hot strangers by the light of a dying bonfire.
+Because of movies, TV shows, and books, I thought hot strangers would be LINING UP AROUND THE BLOCK to make out with me by the light of a dying bonfire!

-If you are like me, then you, too, have spent the bulk of your summers not making out with people, but you figure, hey, maybe fifteenth time’s the charm!
+If you are like me, then you too have spent the bulk of your summers NOT making out with people.
+But hey, maybe fifteenth time’s the charm!
 Here’s how you know it’s happening, according to everything I have learned from fiction:

 1. You are going on a road trip.
 I don’t care who you are or where you think you’re going, you WILL wind up in a quirky town off the beaten path and fall in love with an enchanting stranger, and that’s just the way it has to be.

 2. You are working at a country club for a bunch of rich people.
-It’s the last place you’d expect to meet the rakishly handsome son of a wealthy business tycoon and fall in love despite yourself.
-And yet…
+It’s the last place you’d expect to meet (and fall in love with!) the rakishly handsome son of a wealthy business tycoon, and yet…

 3. You’re a terrible swimmer, and the lifeguard is attractive.
 Like most people, you have no qualms about being saved from drowning by attractive lifeguards.